 Broadly speaking there are two types of ambushing in marketing.
 One is direct ambushing while the other is indirect.
-The former is illegal and may invite penalty and imprisonment in some countries.
+The former is illegal and may invite penalties and imprisonment in some countries.
 But indirect ambushing is a subtle form of branding in an event without reference to it.

 1. Direct Ambushing

-Simon Chadwick and Nicholas Burton of Coventry University Business School have tried to come out with a precise definition of direct and indirect ambushing tactics in a column in Wall Street Journal, some of the direct ambush marketing tactics adopted are:
+Simon Chadwick And Nicholas Burton of Coventry University Business School have tried to come out with a precise definition of direct and indirect ambushing tactics in a column in Wall Street Journal, some of the direct ambush marketing tactics adopted are:

-- Predatory Ambushing, Coattail ambushing, property ambushing and self-ambushing.
+- Predatory Ambushing, Coattail ambushing, property ambushing, and self-ambushing.

-In predatory ambushing or ambush by association, a company intentionally attacks its rival who has paid for a sponsorship of an event by cleverly positioning people or ad campaigns on the premises or on roadways to confuse the public as to who the official sponsor is.
-The most quoted is the American Express (Amex) campaign against Visa in 1992 Summer Games.
+In predatory ambushing or ambush by association, a company intentionally attacks its rival who has paid for sponsorship of an event by cleverly positioning people or ad campaigns on the premises or on roadways to confuse the public as to who the official sponsor is.
+The most quoted is the American Express (Amex) campaign against Visa in the 1992 Summer Games.

-- Ambush marketing examples in sport- Coattail ambushing is an ambush marketing Definition adopted by a company to intrude into an event by sponsoring a subset of a sport which already has a main sponsor.
+- Ambush marketing examples in sport- Coattail ambushing is an ambush marketing Definition adopted by a company to intrude into an event by sponsoring a subset of a sport that already has a main sponsor.
 Ambush Marketing Example is a sportswear company sponsoring a star football player of a team while the entire event may be sponsored by its rival.

 - Property infringement is another form of direct ambushing whereby logos, designs, and literature of the event are unauthorized used by companies to promote themselves which is highly illegal.
 It could also be in the form of references to players, teams, events, words or symbols associated with the event.

 Several types of indirect ambushing are being adopted by companies, they are: